Information geometric regularization of the barotropic Euler equation: Acknowledgments

 \section{Acknowledgments}

-The authors gratefully acknowledge support from the Air Force Office of Scientific Research (award number FA9550-23-1-0668, Information Geometric Regularization for Simulation and Optimization of Supersonic Flow, PM Dr. Fariba Fahroo).
+The authors gratefully acknowledge support from the Air Force Office of Scientific Research under award number FA9550-23-1-0668 (Information Geometric Regularization for Simulation and Optimization of Supersonic Flow).
 RC acknowledges support through a PURA travel award from the Georgia Tech Office of Undergraduate Education.
+This work was produced using Microsoft Copilot for autocompletion and spelling/grammar checking.
+We thank the anonymous reviewers for their constructive comments that helped us to improve this manuscript.